+7. You can sell energy back to the grid.
 A power company’s job is to profit from your energy use.
 But people with solar systems don’t have that problem, and in fact, some companies even allow them to sell unused energy back to the grid and get credit in return.
 These credits are then carried over to your next month’s bill.

+8. You'll stop paying for things that aren't power on your power bill.
 Go take a look at your monthly power bill.
 You’ll probably find some odd charges you don’t recognize, and they can total almost half of your total cost.
 Of course, these aren’t the only mystery fees you’re hit with every month.
 Taking a look at yours will help you determine just how much you’re paying every month for something besides the power you use.

+9. Sunshine is free and virtual endless.
 How much energy do you think it takes to power the entire country for a whole year?
 A lot, right?
 Well that much solar energy hits the United States every 40 minutes.
 While those who rely on fossil fuels like coal and oil for energy will have to worry about sharply rising prices over the next few decades, those who go solar will only have to worry about when the sun burns out.
 In four or five BILLION years.

-Solar energy has a huge positive impact on the environment, exponentially better than the damage done by burning dirtier fuel sources.
+11. Solar energy is more environmentally friendly.
+Solar energy has a huge positive impact on the environment, exponentially when you consider the damage done by burning dirtier fuel sources.
 Solar power actually reduces greenhouse gas and heavy metal emissions by at least 89% when compared with traditional power plants, and even the manufacturing of solar cells creates 90% fewer pollutants than conventional fossil fuels.
 If just 5% of the houses in the U.S. went solar, it would be the equivalent of: